anandojha/PySTARC/examples/README.md

 </tbody>
 </table>

-Every parameter for a system lives in its own `config.xml` (or, for the static systems below, its `input.xml` and `rxns.xml`).
-Read those files for the exact reaction criterion, ionic strength, b surface, trajectory count, and everything else.

-## What each directory holds

 A directory carries only the files that cannot be regenerated.
-Everything else is built on demand, either by `setup.py` before the run or by the run itself.
-There are three kinds of system.

 **Systems built from an RCSB entry** (`carbonic_anhydrase_inhibitors`, `p38_mapk_sb203580`, `ttk_inhibitors`). `setup.py` downloads the structure from the `pdb_id` in the config and, for the sulfonamides, builds the ligand from its SMILES.